BLE-LTER/ble-handbook/handbook.md

 You might want to either change the default cluster directory, or create a new cluster in a different directory (via the command line , for these reasons:

 - You might not have write access in C:\Program Files.
 This was the case with me.
 - You might want to host it somewhere, of course.
-I briefly looked into hosting a cluster on the UT-Austin network file server, but decided against this route because (1) this seems to be a BAD IDEA(tm) reliability-wise in the DB admin world, and (2) it is unclear to me what the host to the cluster would then be.

 Proceed only once you know where the cluster in which your database resides is, and what is the port the cluster uses.